-Those funds are then allocated in myriad ways across the state, with most large and medium libraries having dedicated adult services staff, meanwhile a minority of small and tiny libraries have such personnel.
-Beyond staffing, a minority of libraries have dedicated budget lines for adult services, and slightly more have dedicated funding sources for adult programming.
+Those funds are then allocated in myriad ways across the state, with most large and medium libraries having dedicated adult services staff, and a minority of small and tiny libraries having such personnel.
+Beyond staffing, a minority of libraries have dedicated budget lines for adult services, but slightly more have dedicated funding sources for adult programming.